1853 Atlantic hurricane season: Tropical Storm One

 The barque W.B.
 Bowen encountered a gale with winds of 60 mph (95 km/h) near 33.5°N, 69.2°W on August 5, which is located about 255 mi east of Bermuda.
 This system would later be listed in HURDAT records as Tropical Storm One.
 However, due to heavy prevailing weather, further data on this storm is unavailable.

 Tropical Storm Two

 A publication by meteorologist Ivan R. Tannehill indicates that Tropical Storm Two was centered near Barbados on August 10.
 However, due its weak nature – maximum sustained winds were only 45 mph (75 km/h) – only a single data point is known of the storm's path.
+Climate researcher Michael Chenoweth argued in a 2014 study that this system remained a tropical wave.